CheeGuang/FallSafe/README.md

 </div>

-This project is developed for **Dell InnoDash 2025**, a hackathon where our key stakeholder is **Lions Befrienders**.
+This project is developed where our key stakeholder is **Lions Befrienders**.
 The problem statement we are addressing is:

 **How might we use Technology to offer an easy and user-friendly way for seniors to perform preliminary self-assessment in the comfort of their own homes, with vulnerable cases being highlighted for further clinical assessment by doctors?**